 - Regularly hosting authors of Islamic children’s books

 The youth have called MCC a “spiritual refuge,” a space to “build our identity as Muslims,” and a “place for community reaffirmation.”

-Alisha Shaik, an MCC youth interfaith speaker, said the impetus for her and other teens to embark on their spiritual journeys at MCC has been in order to come to terms with personal questions like:
+Alisha Shaik, an MCC youth interfaith speaker, said the impetus for her and other teens to embark on their spiritual journeys at MCC has been to come to terms with personal questions like:

 - “How can we build a strong Muslim community in America?”